 Tell us about your journey to Thailand?
 Why did you choose to teach in Thailand?

 Anyway, fast forward to 2020 and graduation is finally around the corner.
 I had spent a significant amount of time throughout the last few years planning the big RTW post-college trip, particularly around south-east Asia.
 However, as we all know, 2020 had other plans .
-Covid threw a grade A spanner in the works for me and suddenly all of my trip plans post-graduation slid through like sand through my fingers.
+Covid threw a grade A spanner in the works for me.
+Suddenly all of my trip plans post-graduation slid through like sand through my fingers.
 College had gone virtual and I was sitting in my bedroom studying for final exams which may or may not be going ahead when I stumbled across an ad for the TEFL Institute of Ireland’s comprehensive level 5 300-Hour course.
-Due to the Covid chaos, the course was offered at a significant discount, and I had always been interested in learning TEFL but had never actually gotten around to it while I was still in school.
+Due to the Covid chaos, the course was offered at a significant discount.
+I had always been interested in learning TEFL but had never actually gotten around to it while I was still in school.
 I figured, what better time to get it done than when I’m under house arrest for the next six months anyway?

 * Hold up, I thought you were in Thailand? * – I’m getting to that.

 So, the next few months were chaos, running around gathering documents and visa bits while dodging lockdowns and embassy closures, etc. Originally, I had signed a contract for a January 15th start date in China.
 As you’ve probably guessed, that did not happen.
 Good old Covid yo-yoing back and forth with delta and omicron caused delay after delay after delay.
 When August 2021 finally arrived, I was in a fairly bad position.
-I had no idea if or when China would truly happen while working roughly 70-hour weeks in a restaurant and watched all of my fellow graduates advance in their jobs.
+I had no idea if or when China would truly happen while working roughly 70-hour weeks in a restaurant.
+I watched all of my fellow graduates advance in their jobs.
 So, I did what came naturally to me: I resigned from my position, boarded a plane, and fled from all of my issues.
 My first plan was for a six-week tour of Eastern Europe, but six months later I was still country-hopping with no particular direction—just waiting for that darn visa.

 By December 2021, I was working in a ski resort and it was then that I finally decided to pull the plug on China.
 I got in touch with The TEFL Institute with my tail between my legs and told them of all my woes.
 If only I had done this sooner!
 I couldn’t believe how quickly it all happened.
-The team at The TEFL Institute was so helpful, put me in touch with an agency here in Thailand, and within a matter of weeks, I had a job in Thailand and a confirmed departure date in May.
+The team at The TEFL Institute was so helpful, put me in touch with an agency here in Thailand.
+Within a matter of weeks, I had a job in Thailand and a confirmed departure date in May.
 Even the visa documents and process were so much easier than my previous experience – and I was doing all this from the french alps!

 What was your first impression of Thailand?
 Did you experience any culture shock?